Cited by:

 The GPG was developed by the iDICs Standards Committee.
 Details of the development and review process are summarized here and in this presentation.
 The working group on Good Practices, Reporting Requirements, and Terminology (a subset of the committee) developed the GPG.
 The working group was composed of expert DIC practitioners, including representatives from many commercial DIC software packages, with diverse experience using DIC in a myriad of applications.

-After a final draft of the GPG was completed by the working group, a public comment period was opened in November 2017 through January 2018, during which any DIC practitioner could opt-in to review, comment, and vote on the GPG.
-In total, 100 people opted-in to the review process, 56 of whom returned official votes.
-Of the 56 received votes, 23 people voted “Approve without Comment”, 32 people voted “Approve with comments and suggested revisions”, and 1 person voted “Disapprove with comments (at least one technical) and suggested revisions”.
-The one Disapproval was ultimately withdrawn.
-Over 500 comments were received (over 130 of which were technical comments), and the working group addressed each, either through revising the GPG, or through a written rebuttal.
+After a final draft of the GPG was completed by the working group, a public comment period ocurred, during which any DIC practitioner could opt-in to review, comment, and vote on the GPG.
+The working group addressed each comment provided, either through revising the GPG, or through a written rebuttal.
 After that revision, the final version of the GPG and the working group responses to the comments were reviewed and approved by three of the iDICs Executive Board, who did not participate in either the working group or the public comment period.